DEV3L/toy-bin/marketing-site/contents/docs/contact.md

 ---

-At <span class="italic">Artifact L!ft Off</span>, we believe every idea deserves a platform as extraordinary as the cosmos.
+At <span class="italic">ToЧ Bin</span>, we believe every idea deserves a platform as extraordinary as the cosmos.
 Whether you're just exploring or ready to launch, reach out with confidence, and let’s elevate your project.

 ---